Golang-Tanzania/azampay/README.md

 ## Transactions

 ### MNO Checkout
 To perform an MNO Checkout, first create a variable of type `MNOPayload` and fill in its values.
-Then call the `MobileCheckout` with the `MNOPayload` as its parameter.
+Then call the `MobileCheckout` method with the `MNOPayload` as its parameter.

 The `MobileCheckout` method will return a value of type `MNOResponse` and an error if any.
 Any desired value can be accessed with the returned value.
 Below is a full example: